-Students will no longer receive mail in their residence halls, and mailboxes located in residence hall lobbies will no longer be utilized.
 All mail and packages will be delivered to the on-campus Mail Center (the UPS Store located on the corner of 12th Ave S and Acklen Ave).
-The Mail Center is pleased to announce improvements in the student mail system effective Fall 2022.
-Belmont has installed a state-of-the-art mail locker system and acquired new mail/package tracking software.
+The Mail Center utilizes a state-of-theart mail locker system and mail/package tracking software.
 Each student will be assigned a unique "Bruin Mail Code" number that will remain for their entire residency.
 Students must address all mail/packages with their unique mail ID# using the following format: